Diffusion of gravitactic chiral active Brownian particles in an asymmetric channel: Average velocity and effective diffusion

-The variation of $v$ and $D_{eff}$ with $\omega$ for different values of the rotational diffusion rate $\alpha$ is depicted in Fig.~\ref{fig:Transport_Properties_Graph2}.
+The variation of $v$ and $D_{\mathrm{eff}}$ with $\omega$ for different values of the rotational diffusion rate $\alpha$ is depicted in Fig.~\ref{fig:Transport_Properties_Graph2}.
 The qualitative trends for different $\alpha$ remain the same as those described above for various values of $\omega_{0}$.
-The convergence of $v$, however, to its saturated value becomes slower as $\alpha$ increases, and resonant diffusion, manifested as an enhanced diffusion peak, emerges only for low values of $\alpha$.
+The convergence of $v$, however, to its saturated value becomes slower as $\alpha$ increases because the particle orientations are better locked as $\alpha$ decreases.
+Additionally, resonant diffusion, manifested as an enhanced diffusion peak, emerges only for low values of $\alpha$.
 This enhanced diffusion peak vanishes for moderate and high values of $\alpha$ as orientational fluctuations become large in this regime.
 In the limit $\alpha \to \infty$, where reorientation is rapid, the self-propelled dynamics effectively reduces to passive Brownian motion.
-Consequently, $v$ approaches zero and $D_{eff}$ remains low for any value of $\omega$.
+Consequently, $v$ approaches zero and $D_{\mathrm{eff}}$ remains low for any value of $\omega$.